2nickpick/cminus-compiler/README.md

 Nicholas Pickering
 Contruction of Language Translators COP4620
-Project 3 - Semantics
+Project 4 - Code Generation
 Professor Eggen
-Date Due: 3/31/2016
+Date Due: 4/19/2016
-Date Submitted: 3/31/2016
+Date Submitted: 4/19/2016

 # Introduction
-This project is an effort to construct a semantic analyzer.
+This project is an effort to generate quadruples for execution on a processor.
-The semantic analyzer provides appropriate checking for errors not included in the grammar, but defined by the language.

-# Semantic Analysis Caveats
-The semantic analysis treats function identifiers the same as variable identifiers, as such a variable cannot take on the name of a function, or vice versa.
+The code generation takes the results of the parser and semantic analyzer, and breaks them into bits of code called quadruples.

+Quadruples have the following form:
+[index, opcode, operand1, operand2, result]

 # Invoking the application
 Invoke the application by calling:
-    ./p3 filename
+    ./p4 filename

     where filename is the path to the C- program to parse.

 # Main
 The entry point to the application is main.py.

+# Coden Generation Program Flow
+The output created by the Lexical Analyzer/Parser is further processed to generate a table of quadruples - executable bits of code.

+The output result is the table listing of the generated quadruples, in the proper order to be executed by a processor.

 # Lexical Analyzer Program Flow
 The input file is processed line by line, character by character.
 At the beginning of a new token, the analyzer